CS-3035-2025/cs-3035-2025.github.io/en_CA/pages/CS3035-group-project-video.md

 # Group Project - Video Presentation of Another Interface Building Technology

- - ***Proposal/Group Due: Oct 4th***
+ - ***Proposal/Group Due: September 23rd***
- - ***Projet Due: Nov.
-1st***
+ - ***Projet Due: Oct.
+10th***

-In a group, of four to five members, you will create a well-rehearsed and well-organized 8 minute video presenting an interface building technology other than one that uses Java, C#/XAML or one from another class you have taken (e.g., Unity, Android, etc).
+In a group, of four to five members, you will create a well-rehearsed and well-organized 8 minute video presenting an interface building technology other than one that uses SimpleKit, Java (JavaFX/Swing), C#/XAML or one from another class you have taken (e.g., Unity, Godot, Android, etc).

 ## Initial Action Items

- - You should have a group and a proposed technology/interface toolkit by Oct.
-4th otherwise you will be assigned to a group in class
+ - You should first work to find a group and a proposed technology/interface toolkit by the Proposal/Group due date.
+ - Ask your classmates before/after class and use the Random/Sharing channel on Teams to coordinate and for your groups

- - Once you have a group complete this form to register your group by Oct.
-4th: [https://forms.office.com/r/YdVYKPhqc9]
+ - Once you have a group complete this form to register your group by the Proposal/Group due date: [https://forms.cloud.microsoft/r/MC9ydJCm6r]

 ## Requirements

 Your 8-minute video will cover:

  - An introductory title slide with the names of your group members and the name of the technology being presented.
-Shown on screen for approx 10 seconds.
+Shown on screen for approx 20 seconds.

  - An introduction to the name of the language/technology and a brief overview of it's history (when was it developed, by whom and how did it evolve, etc.). approx. 30 seconds